A higher resolution is required to access the IDE

 Rules

 The game is played on a 8x8 board with two players.
 Each player has 12 checkers.
 Players take turns, starting with White.
-The first player to remove all of his checkers from the board wins.

 Expert Rules

-- It is possible to have two singles in your furthest row (the second single via the impasse rule).
+• It is possible to have two singles in your furthest row (the second single via the impasse rule).
 Then you can choose any of them for the crown action.

-- Be the first to remove all your pieces from the board.
+• Be the first to remove all your pieces from the board.

-- You fail to remove your pieces before the opponent.
+• You fail to remove your pieces before the opponent.

-- You do not respond in time or output an unrecognized command.
+• You do not respond in time or output an unrecognized command.

 Acknowledgments

-This contribution was developed for the Dr. Mark Winands course Intelligent Search & Games, Maastricht University, 2022.
+This contribution was developed for the dr. Mark Winands course Intelligent Search & Games, Maastricht University, 2022.

 Authored by Jakub Kowalski (@aCat).